ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 I don't know which of these options feels best.

 I also don't know how cancellation should work.
 The scenario I imagine is that an `async IObservable` method has issued a web request, but then the subscriber disposes of its subscription.
 Presumably you'd want to cancel the web request immediately?
 Is disposal the primary (sole?) way for `IObservable` folks to cancel their aysnc sequences?
 Or do they prefer to have a separate stream which receives cancellation requests?

+Also, when you call `Dispose` on an iterator it's a bit different.
+By definition the iterator isn't currently executing.
+So all it does is resume iterator execution by going straight to the finally blocks.
+This might be good enough for async - e.g. the finally block could signal a cancellation that was being used throughout the method.
+(It could even await until the outstanding requests had indeed finished their cancellation, although this would be cumbersome to code.)
+But it's uneasy, and I wonder if a different form of cancellation is needed?

 We need guidance from `IObservable` subject matter experts.